-Syria strikes signals a change for Trump
+Syria strike signals a change for Trump

 Hof, who served as Obama's special adviser for transition in Syria, is among the many who argue that Assad's brutality acts as a major recruiting tool for terrorists, and that leaving the Syrian leader in place "will make it very hard for the administration to meet its primary objective of defeating Daesh," the Arabic acronym for ISIS.

 In that light, leaving Assad in power would mean the US strike "will ultimately go down in history as a particularly useless gesture," Hof said.
-"That why I think it's important for the Trump administration to get the message to the Russians, 'You've got to get your guy out'."
+"That's why I think it's important for the Trump administration to get the message to the Russians, 'You've got to get your guy out'."

 Tillerson is set to travel to Moscow next week, and though he is new to diplomacy, he is deeply familiar with Russia, where he spent time during his work as CEO of ExxonMobil.
 Russian Foreign Minister Sergey Lavrov said he was "particularly disappointed" by the way the strike "damages US-Russia relations, (but) I don't think this will lead to an irreversible situation."